Shafin5556/Voice-Clone/README.md

-This is a Voice Clonign tool that can clone any voice and have a suppor of record voice of realtime
+This is a Voice Cloning tool that can clone any voice and have a support of record voices of realtime